-Start your night out with The Godfather: Chambord, vodka and pineapple juice.
+Start your night out with The Godfather: a cocktail with Chambord, vodka and pineapple juice.
 Dine on the 18-ounce Chicago Chop, pork stuffed with apple-herb dressing.
 See how the “steak house” and “supper club” experience overlaps.

 Count bullet holes among evidence of a botched FBI raid here in 1934.
 “Little Bo” was a resort back then, hosting a gang of 10 mobsters and their molls.
 Dillinger, Nelson and others were on the run, and the FBI caught wind of their location.

 But feds by mistake targeted innocent diners who approached a roadblock, which gave the real gangsters time to bolt in another direction.
 See what they left behind — from clothing to a machine gun — in display cases at the supper club.
 The atmosphere here is so perfect that Public Enemies, starring Johnny Depp, filmed the FBI’s surprise attack scene here.